AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 I had a conversation with my friend, who is also a student.
 We were assignment for helping with international classes as a TA.
 We both felt overwhelmed with the work, so, at the end of the discussion, we had a brainstorm and agreed to support each other during the whole period by sharing grades and information.

-In the image I see a young girl in a red bed.
-On the left side of picture there is a toy in white t-short and white pa
+In the image I see a young girl in a red or pink bed.
+On the left side of picture there is a toy in white t-short and white pants.
+The doll is to her right.
+A girl looks truly happy and comfortable, she is laughing.
+Her face is a veritable angel's face.
+In the background there is a green wood wall.

+My favorite celebration is my and my wife's birthday.
+We both have our birthdays in August,